song161013/learngit/readme.txt

-Git is a version constrol sytem.
+Git is a distribute version constrol sytem.
 Git is free software.